philiponions/unet-multi-seg/README.md

-Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597) I've hacked the upstream of this fork to pieces to get this working for my one-time purposes, I don't suggest you use this for anything.
+Customized implementation of the [U-Net](https://arxiv.org/abs/1505.04597)

+I've hacked the upstream of this fork to pieces to get this working for my one-time purposes, I don't suggest you use this for anything.
+Lots of options don't work with certain other options, so please check the code is doing what it's supposed to.
+Again, it's a bad idea to use this fork.

 Changes from upstream:
  - support PNG palettes for image masks (resizing is not supported)
  - add a handful of commandline arguments to specify mask color mappings, validation/training directories, and more
  - arbitrary kwarg passing when torch.hub loading (eg, changing number of classes)
+ - @mac-op - loading data directly from .npy files

 ## Quick start